Q: What are underinsured motorists and how are they different from uninsured motorists?

-No. UIM coverage is optional.
+No. UIM coverage is optional in Ohio.
 Q: If I don’t choose to buy UIM coverage, do I have any recourse against the at-fault driver?
 A:

 You can attempt to collect your additional accident related costs directly from the at-fault driver.
 Unfortunately, many underinsured drivers do not have the financial ability to pay your claims.

 Q: Who would be covered by my UIM insurance?A:

 UIM covers you, and in many cases, your family members injured by an uninsured vehicle, even if they are not in your vehicle when the injury occurs (if, for example, you or a family member is injured by an underinsured driver while crossing the street on foot).
 “Family member” means anyone related to you who lives in your home, including those related by marriage and adopted children.
 Family members who own and insure their own cars generally are not covered under your UIM policy.
 Similarly, your passengers may be covered while riding in your vehicle, or they may have UIM coverage with their own insurance companies.
 UIM coverage forms can have different descriptions of who is insured and what policy provides primary coverage.
 Be sure to review the specific language of your own UIM policy.